HackYourFuture/post-grad-ed/Week1/README.md

 > An algorithm is a specific set of steps that can be used to solve a (coding) problem.

-From this we can infer that `thinking algorithmically` refers to the ability of thinking in steps.
+From this we can infer that `thinking algorithmically` refers to **the ability of thinking in steps**.
 Applied to programming, it means:

 - Splitting a problem up into smaller problems to solve easily.
 - Translating the steps into code